fvzwieten/ansible-mixed-hol/exercise1.md

 ## Create Machine Credential

 When you deploy machines, you needed to specify credentials to be able to log in to it.
 You also need credentials to be able to run Ansible playbooks _in_ the VM’s OS.
-Although the Windows admin and/or Linux admin could share their credentials to do that, that would mean you can log into their machines as well.
-Better to create your own machine credential then.
+Although the Windows admin and/or Linux admin could share their credentials to do that, that would mean you can log into their other machines as well.
+Better to create your own machine credential then!
 Here we go:
-1. Log into Ansible Tower as “webadmin”  (if you haven’t already)
+1. Log into Ansible Tower as _webadmin_ (if you haven’t already)
-2. Go to “Credentials” in the left main menu.
+2. Go to _Credentials_ in the left main menu.
 You see some credentials already exist in your account:
-   * There is an Azure credential, given to you to be able to authenticate against Azure to be able to manage Azure resources, like VM’s
+   * There is an _Azure_ credential, given to you to be able to authenticate against Azure to be able to manage Azure resources, like VM’s
-   * There is an SCM credential as well to log into GiTea to get to the playbooks.
+   * There is an SCM credential called "GiTea" to log into GiTea to sync the repositories.
-   * There are also two “Vault” credentials.
+   * There are also two _Vault_ credentials.
 What are those?
 A vault in Ansible is a file that has been encrypted using the ansible-vault tool.
 You can encrypt any file with this.
 In this Lab we encrypted 2 text files which hold credentials.
 One for accessing the database for write, the other one for configuring the access to the haproxy stats webpage.
 The encrypted files are protected with a password.
 We defined vault credentials in Tower with these passwords to be able to decrypt and use the vaulted files during playbook execution.
-3. Click the green + button.
+3. Click the green _+_ button.
-4. Give your credential a name (for example MyCred), optionally a description and select your organization “ACME Corporation”.
+4. Give your credential a name (for example _MyCred_), optionally a description and select your organization _ACME Corporation_.
-5. Select “Machine” as the credential type.
+5. Select _Machine_ as the credential type.
 This will present you with some additional fields to fill in.
 As you can see there are lots of different types of credentials which show you the power of Ansible Tower in its ability to handle all these types.
-6. For username and password use the EXACT same username and password you used in the previous exercise.
+6. For username and password use the _EXACT_ same username and password you used in the previous exercise.
 You still remember them, right...
 7. If you plan to deploy Linux based building blocks in your workflow then specify _sudo_ for _Privilege Escalation Method_, _root_ for _Privilege Escalation Username_ and the same password you used earlier for _Privilege Escalation Password_.
 8. Click _SAVE_